tayler6000/pyVoIP/docs/VoIP.rst

     The *password* argument is your SIP account password on the PBX/VoIP server, represented as a string.

-    The *callCallback* argument is your callback function that VoIPPhone will run when you receive a call.
-The callback must take one argument, which will be a :ref:`VoIPCall`.
-If left as None, the VoIPPhone will automatically respond to all incoming calls as Busy.

-    The *myIP* argument is used to bind SIP and RTP ports to receive incoming calls.
+    The *bind_ip* argument is used to bind SIP and RTP ports to receive incoming calls.
 If left as None, the VoIPPhone will bind to 0.0.0.0.

-    The *sipPort* argument is the port SIP will bind to to receive SIP requests.
+    The *bind_port* argument is the port SIP will bind to to receive SIP requests.
 The default for this protocol is port 5060, but any port can be used.

+    The *transport_mode* argument is SIP.TransportMode.UDP or SIP.TransportMode.TCP.

-    The *rtpPortLow* and *rtpPortHigh* arguments are used to generate random ports to use for audio transfer.
+    The *rtp_port_low* and *rtp_port_high* arguments are used to generate random ports to use for audio transfer.
 Per RFC 4566 Sections `5.7 <https://tools.ietf.org/html/rfc4566#section-5.7>`_ and `5.14 <https://tools.ietf.org/html/rfc4566#section-5.14>`_, it can take multiple ports to fully communicate with other :term:`clients<client>`, as such a large range is recommended.
 If an invalid range is given, a :ref:`InvalidStateError<invalidstateerror>` will be thrown.

+    The *callClass* argument allows to override the used :ref:`VoIPCall` class (must be a child class of :ref:`VoIPCall`).

+    The *sipClass* argument allows to override the used :ref:`SIPClient` class (must be a child class of :ref:`SIPClient`).

   **callback**\ (request: :ref:`SIPMessage`) -> None
     This method is called by the :ref:`SIPClient` when an INVITE or BYE request is received.
 This function then creates a :ref:`VoIPCall` or terminates it respectively.
 When a VoIPCall is created, it will then pass it to the *callCallback* function as an argument.
 If *callCallback* is set to None, this function replies as BUSY. **This function should not be called by the** :term:`user`.

-  **getStatus**\ () -> PhoneStatus
-    *Deprecated.* Please use ``get_status`` instead.

   **get_status**\ () -> PhoneStatus
     This method returns the :ref:`PhoneStatus<phonestatus>`.